Build

 Over time, you build a clear history of how your strategy evolved.
 Each revision remains immutable, so you can always:

-- Repeat a backtest on exactly the same logic.
+- Run a backtest job against exactly the same logic.

-- Understand which version was live during a given period.
+- Understand which revision powered a live deployment during a given period.

 - Ensure that: